Family Infant Toddler Early Intervention

 Family Living Program

-The Family Living Program is a home-based program providing 24/7 support to enable adult individuals diagnosed with a developmental delay or disability to remain living in their own home, their family home, or a surrogate home to promote Independence, community inclusion, and an enhanced quality of life.
+The Family Living Program provides support to adults diagnosed with a developmental delay or disability to remain living in their own home, their family home, or a surrogate home.